radiovisual/get-video-id/readme.md

 ## Usage

-Simply supply the module with any known Youtube or Vimeo url (or embed string) and the ID will be extracted:
+Simply supply the module with any known Youtube, Vimeo or Vine url (or embed string) and the ID will be extracted:

 ```js
 const getVideoId = require('get-video-id');